 Scholarship funds at The Community Foundation of Kankakee River Valley have been established by individuals and organizations wanting to assist students in obtaining a college or vocational education and each have their own set of specific criteria.
+Select the Apply button below which will take you to our universal application.

 This scholarship is in memory of John Locke, who died in a tragic automobile accident while attending the University of Missouri at Rolla.
 John graduated from Bishop McNamara in 2002.
 He was a scholar athlete in football, basketball and baseball.
 Although John received many honors in athletics, he will be remembered most for his character, his drive to be the best he could be at whatever he did and his desire to help others.
 He was always willing to help by volunteering in youth activities and at his school.
 This scholarship was set up to help provide financial support to students who reside within the boundaries of Kankakee County.
 The scholarship is based on academics (B average or higher, athletics) (varsity letter winner), and school/community service and involvement.